-Whether it’s running out of your shower or helping you make a cup of coffee, water is an essential part of our day – but when it’s leaking in your home, water can be nothing short of a disaster.
+Whether it’s running out of your shower or helping you make a cup of coffee, water is an essential part of our day – but when water leaks in your home, or a pipe bursts, it can be nothing short of a disaster.
 But what does your home insurance cover you for?

 ‘Escape of water’ vs ‘flooding’